keldefrawy/keldefrawy.github.io/pubs.md

 # 2023

-68- Karim Eldefrawy, Nicholas Genise, Stanislaw Jarecki, "Short Covert Authenticated Key Exchange", under review.
+68- Karim Eldefrawy, Nicholas Genise, Stanislaw Jarecki, "Short Covert Authenticated Key Exchange", accepted at the 29th Annual International Conference on the Theory and Applications of Cryptology and Information Security (Asiacrypt), 2023.
 [PDF]

 67- Iness Ben Guirat, Claudia Diaz, Karim Eldefrawy, Hadas Zeilberger, "Traffic Analysis by Adversaries with Partial Visibility", in proceedings of the 28th European Symposium on Research in Computer Security (ESORICS), 2023.
 [PDF]